ickhov/queues-and-threads/REPORT.md

-We created a TCB struct that contains the thread ID, the thread context, a stack, a state code to determine if the thread is ready, running, has exited or blocked, the thread ID of the parent TCB, and the return value.
+We created a TCB struct that contains the thread ID, the thread context, a stack, a state code to determine if the thread is ready, running, has exited or blocked, the thread ID of the child TCB, and the return value.

 ```c
 typedef struct{